 There is one thing that every music and performing arts lover familiar to the Northern Virginia and Washington, DC region can agree on – and that is the indelible fact that there is nothing quite like a show under the stars at Wolf Trap, America’s only National Park dedicated to the Performing Arts.

-For 50 years now, patrons of this true area cultural gem celebrate the arts by having summer picnics on the lawn while enjoying a concert from a major performing artist or an Academy Award-winning film backed by the National Symphony Orchestra.
+For more than 50 years now, patrons of this true area cultural gem celebrate the arts by having summer picnics on the lawn while enjoying a concert from a major performing artist or an Academy Award-winning film backed by the National Symphony Orchestra.
 They relish in the more intimate performances held within the walls of 18th century reclaimed barns.
 They bring their children to educational and fun-filled performances in the theater tucked back in the National Park-land woods.
 And they support the Foundation’s incredible efforts to further a high-quality arts education in our next generation of artists.

 These experiences would not be possible today without the powerful vision of one forward-thinking woman.
 She is Catherine Filene Shouse, the founder of Wolf Trap.

 A Love of Arts, Nature & Public Service